abixen/abixen-platform/README.md

 #Release plan

-Before release the first version of Abixen Platform we have to finish several features, such as:
+Before release the first version of Abixen Platform we have to finish several features.

-* Improve the security model
-* Finish the Business Intelligence Service
-* Finish the Web Content Service
-* Solve major issues
-* Perform refactor described above

-We are going to release the first version in February 2017.
+We are going to release the first version in April 2017.

-The next known plans take into account inter alia:

-* Migrate microservices to Docker
-* Test and adjust to Amazon Web Services

 #Get it started
 The documentation is available under https://github.com/abixen/abixen-platform/wiki page.